-The Greater St Lucia Wetland Park, the province's second World Heritage Site, has some of the highest forested dunes in the world.
+The Greater St Lucia Wetland Park World Heritage Site, has some of the highest forested dunes in the world.
 St Lucia and its surroundings comprise a wetland of global importance and boast five separate ecosystems.
 It is a fishing and birdwatching paradise, and boat trips on the lake offer opportunities for crocodile and hippo sightings.